A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

 resulting in the Doppler correlation spectrum $R_D(\nu)$.

 Limits are derived by injecting synthetic signals at the raw spectrogram level, carrying through the analysis as described, and establishing the confidence level against the statistical distribution of $R(\nu)$ in the absence of a signal.
-(As limits are derived by comparison of the Doppler correlation spectrum with and without signal injection, the results depend only on the shape of the template; the absolute magnitude is immaterial.)
 The signal-to-noise ratio (S/N) is maximized by utilizing all of the data after the data quality cut, and equalizing the Forward and Backward populations, corresponding to the polar angle $\theta_F$ = $\theta_B$ = 65$^{\circ}$ (Figure \ref{fig:example_dopp}).